oracle/weblogic-image-tool/documentation/1.9/content/userguide/tools/update-image.md

 date: 2019-02-23T17:19:24-05:00
 draft: false
 weight: 3
+description: "The update command creates a new Docker image by applying WebLogic patches to an existing image."
 ---

 After you have created a Docker image with the Image Tool, you may want to change it from time to time.
 Use the `update`